 Enlargement countries - statistics on living conditions

 This article is part of an online publication and provides information on a range of statistics related to living conditions in the European Union (EU) enlargement countries, in other words the candidate countries and potential candidates.
-Montenegro, North Macedonia, Albania, Serbia and Turkey currently have candidate country status, while Bosnia and Herzegovina and Kosovo are potential candidates.
+Montenegro, North Macedonia, Albania, Serbia and Turkey currently have candidate country status, while Bosnia and Herzegovina as well as Kosovo* are potential candidates.

-The article includes information relating to income distribution, the risk of poverty (before and after social transfers), the proportion of jobless households, as well as health and social protection expenditure.
+The article includes information relating to income distribution, the risk of poverty (before and after social transfers), the contribution of social transfers to median equivalised disposable income, the proportion of persons who are living in households with very low work intensity, as well as health and social protection expenditure.

 The income quintile share ratio, also known as the S80/S20 ratio, is a measure of the inequality of income distribution.
 It is calculated as the ratio of total income received by the 20 % of the population with the highest income (the top quintile) to that received by the 20 % of the population with the lowest income (the bottom quintile).
 Incomes are equivalised to take account of the varying composition of households.

 The Gini coefficient is an alternative measure of income inequality.
 It shows the extent to which all incomes within the population differ from the average income: the closer the coefficient is to 100 the less equal are the incomes, while the closer it is to 0 the more equal are the incomes.
-In the EU-28, the Gini coefficient in 2017 was 30.7, almost the same as the ratio recorded in 2007 (30.6; data for the EU excluding Croatia).
-As was already observed for the income quintile share ratio, Gini coefficients for the enlargement countries were also higher than in the EU-28, suggesting that income disparities were greater in the enlargement countries; note that no recent data are available for either Albania or Kosovo and that older data (for 2008) for Albania show a Gini coefficient that was lower than that for the EU-28.
-In Figure 2 three enlargement countries have data for a recent year and another year approximately 10 years earlier and all reported a fall in the Gini coefficient during the period shown.
+As was already observed for the income quintile share ratio, Gini coefficients for the candidate countries and potential candidates were generally higher than in the EU, except for Albania in 2008 and North Macedonia in 2020, suggesting that income disparities usually were greater in the candidate countries and potential candidates.
+In 2020 in the candidate countries and potential candidates, the coefficient ranged from 30.7 in North Macedonia to 45.7 in Kosovo (2019 data).
+The Gini coefficient in Montenegro was 32.9; Albania, 33.2; Serbia, 33.3; and in Turkey, 43.4.
+There was no data available for Bosnia and Herzegovina.
+In Figure 2, only two candidate countries have data for both a recent year and another year approximately 10 years earlier.
+Albania reported an increase in the Gini coefficient over 2008-2020 from 28.2 to 33.2, while Turkey was essentially unchanged, reporting a marginal decrease from 43.5 in 2010 to 43.4 in 2020.
+In the EU, the Gini coefficient in 2020 was 30.8.
+The value recorded in 2010 had been 30.2 but the methodology has meanwhile changed and data are estimated.

-The poverty threshold shown in Table 1 is set at 60 % of the national median equivalised disposable income (after social transfers).
+The poverty threshold shown in Table 1 is set at 60 % of the national median equivalised disposable income after social transfers.
 The total net income of each household is calculated by adding together the income received by all the members of the household from all sources.
-For each person, the equivalised total net income is calculated as the household’s total net income divided by the equivalised household size, the latter generally based on the modified OECD scale: a weight of 1.0 for the first adult, 0.5 for other persons aged 14 or over who are living in the household and 0.3 for each child aged less than 14.
+For each person, the equivalised total net income is calculated as the household’s total net income divided by the equivalised household size.
+This is generally based on the modified OECD scale: a weight of 1.0 for the first adult, 0.5 for other persons aged 14 years or over who are living in the household and 0.3 for each child aged less than 14 years.

-The poverty threshold is shown as a monthly income, ranging in 2017 among the enlargement countries for which data are available from the equivalent of EUR 122 in North Macedonia to EUR 193 in Turkey (2016 data) and 199 in Bosnia and Herzegovina (2015 data).
+The poverty threshold is shown as a monthly income, ranging in 2020 among the candidate countries and potential candidates for which data are available from the equivalent of EUR 103 in Kosovo (2018 data) to EUR 196 in Montenegro.
+No data was available for Bosnia and Herzegovina.

 The at-risk-of-poverty rate is the proportion of the population with an equivalised disposable income below the poverty threshold.
-This indicator can be calculated either before social transfers or after social transfers, the difference reflecting the proportion of the population moved above the threshold as a result of receiving social transfers.
-Social transfers cover the social help given through benefits such as: old-age and survivors’ (widows’ and widowers’) pensions; unemployment, family-related, sickness and invalidity, education-related and other benefits; housing allowances; social assistance.
+This indicator can be calculated either before social transfers or after social transfers.
+The difference between the two reflects the proportion of the population moved above the threshold as a result of receiving social transfers.
+Social transfers cover the social help given through benefits such as: old-age and survivors’ (widows’ and widowers’) pensions; unemployment, family-related, sickness and invalidity, education-related and other benefits; housing allowances; and social assistance.

 Total expenditure on health concerns total current expenditure on health and investment, regardless of the source of funds.
 It covers: curative and rehabilitative care (in-patient care, day cases, out-patient and home care); services of long-term nursing care (in-patient, day cases and home care); ancillary services to health care; medical goods dispensed to out-patients; services of prevention and public health; health administration and health insurance.
-The level of expenditure on health relative to gross domestic product (GDP) ranged greatly between the four enlargement countries for which recent data are available in Table 3, from 1.8 % of GDP in Kosovo, through 4.5 % in Turkey to 8.8 % in Serbia and 9.2 % in Bosnia and Herzegovina (2016 data).
+The level of expenditure on health relative to gross domestic product (GDP) is shown in Figure 5 and Table 2.
+The values recorded vary greatly, from 4.0 % of GDP in Kosovo, through 4.7 % in Turkey to 8.6 % in Serbia and 9.1 % in Bosnia and Herzegovina (2018 data).

-Social protection expenditure comprises social protection benefits, administration costs and other expenditure: the data shown in Table 3 only concern the benefits.
+Social protection expenditure comprises social protection benefits, administration costs and other expenditure.
+The data shown in Figure 5 and Table 2 only concern the benefits.
 Social benefits consist of transfers, in cash or in kind, by social protection schemes to households and individuals to relieve them of the burden of a defined set of risks or needs, provided that there is neither a simultaneous reciprocal nor an individual arrangement involved.
 The list of risks or needs is fixed as: sickness/health care; disability; old-age; survivors; family/children; unemployment; housing; and other social exclusion.
 Note that not all health expenditure falls within social protection expenditure.

 Source data for tables and graphs

-Data for the enlargement countries are collected for a wide range of indicators each year through a questionnaire that is sent by Eurostat to partner countries which have either the status of candidate countries or potential candidates.
-A network of contacts in each country has been established for updating these questionnaires, generally within the national statistical offices, but potentially including representatives of other data-producing organisations (for example, central banks or government ministries).
-The statistics shown in this article are made available free-of-charge on Eurostat’s website, together with other socio-economic indicators collected as part of this initiative.
+Data for some of the enlargement countries (Albania and Turkey) are collected for a wide range of indicators each year through a questionnaire that is sent by Eurostat to candidate countries or potential candidates.
+A network of contacts has been established for updating these questionnaires, generally within the national statistical offices, but potentially including representatives of other data-producing organisations (for example, central banks or government ministries).

-The European system of integrated social protection statistics (ESSPROS) is a common framework developed within the European Statistical System (ESS) that has been designed to provide a coherent comparison across European countries (28 EU Member States plus Iceland, Norway, Switzerland, Serbia and Turkey) of social benefits to households and their financing, in terms of precisely defined risks or needs that refer to the ESSPROS functions: disability, sickness/health care, old-age, survivors, family/children, unemployment, housing and social exclusion.
+The European system of integrated social protection statistics (ESSPROS) is a common framework developed within the European Statistical System (ESS) that has been designed to provide a coherent comparison across European countries (27 EU Member States plus the United Kingdom, Iceland, Norway, Switzerland, Montenegro, North Macedonia, Serbia, Turkey as well as Bosnia and Herzegovina) of social benefits to households and their financing, in terms of precisely defined risks or needs that refer to the ESSPROS functions: disability, sickness/health care, old-age, survivors, family/children, unemployment, housing and social exclusion.
 The legal basis for the data collection exercise is provided by Regulation (EC) No 458/2007 of the European Parliament and of the Council on the European system of integrated social protection statistics (ESSPROS).
 ESSPROS is composed of a core system that contains annual data from 1990 onwards on (gross) expenditures and receipts.
 In addition to the core system, one module on pension beneficiaries and one on net social benefits data are available.

 Tables in this article use the following notation: